-In the last State of the Union address, President Barack Obama proclaimed that the automotive industry in the U.S.A. is “back.”
-Some may argue that the industry’s return to prominence has not been fully realized, but there are signs that it is on the upswing.
+Back in 2012, President Barack Obama proclaimed in his State of The Union address that the automotive industry in the U.S.A. is "back."
+Some may argue that the industry's return to prominence has not been fully realized, but there are signs that it is on the upswing.

 However, this is not the same automotive industry of my childhood.
 Nor is it the same industry of my ancestors.
 Progress in manufacturing and an emphasis on globalization changed the way we view the manufacture of automobiles.
 On one hand, it had helped North America by the opening of production centers by non-Detroit-based automobile corporations.